javierhf/api-documentation-showcase/docs/openweather/index.md

 #### **Reading Your First API Response**

-{% hint style="info" %}
+!!! info "Parameters not showing"
     Parameters not showing in the API response indicate that the related weather phenomena just did not happen for the data of measurement provided.
-{% endhint %}

 **For the previous API call,** the API response (in JSON format) will look as follows: